Over There (Fringe): Reviews

 Like part one, the second part premiered to critical acclaim.
-IGN's Ramsey Isler wrote that it "changed the whole landscape of the show's main plot arc.
+Isler wrote that it "changed the whole landscape of the show's main plot arc.
 Although there were some rough spots in the execution of this story, overall it's one hell of a way to end the season."
 He rated the episode 8.6/10.
 While praising Noble's performance, Isler criticized some plot aspects.
 He was "kind of torn" on the Peter-Olivia kiss, wished Peter and the doomsday device had been set up more for the third season, and believed the Olivia-Fauxlivia interaction to be "a little strange," as the two went from discussing their respective families to "ass kicking".
 Isler did praise the fight itself.
 Ken Tucker praised the acting and the writers, noting "The fact that the series can accommodate a fan like me only confirms what a well-wrought piece of pop culture Fringe has become."
 Tucker included the second part of the season in his mid-year "Top 10" list for 2010, partly attributing this ranking to Fringe "offer[ing] the season's best cliffhanger", alongside Breaking Bad.
 Noel Murray declared that he enjoyed part two slightly more, grading it an A. He praised Torv and Noble's performances for "inhabiting their respective worlds so well", and Goldsman for "[shooting] this episode with an emphasis on the characters more than the setting".

-Andrew Hanson of the Los Angeles Times felt the second part fulfilled all of the criteria for an incredible season finale: the season's arc had a "pay-off" he "didn't see coming" in the aftermath of Walternate crossing universes to take back Peter; the entire episode was an "event" because it spent more time in the parallel universe than ever before, and it had an "A+ cliffhanger".
+Hanson felt the second part fulfilled all of the criteria for an incredible season finale: the season's arc had a "pay-off" he "didn't see coming" in the aftermath of Walternate crossing universes to take back Peter; the entire episode was an "event" because it spent more time in the parallel universe than ever before, and it had an "A+ cliffhanger".
 MTV's Fringe reviewer Josh Wigler enjoyed the ending, calling it "one heck of a cliffhanger!"
 James Poniewozik from Time Magazine positively compared both parts of the finale to The X-Files, writing that, unlike that series, Fringes standalone episodes contribute to the overall mythology of the show.
 To him the finale "demonstrates how well the show now manages to balance its far-fetched sci-fi with grounded character storylines."
 Poniewozik concluded his review by expressing that it was not as strong as "Peter", but Over There' was a season-ender that did what it should—left me wanting more".

 "This is a very exciting way to leave things, both in terms of story possibilities and in terms of what it has to say about our characters and their broken lives."